 2 Tbs capers

-1 cup dry white wine (I like pinot gris)
+1 cup dry white wine (pinot gris) or real apple juice*

 1/2 cup fresh squeezed lemon juice